Santosh-kumar01/Chess-app/README.md

 <!-- <img src="https://your-logo-url-or-banner.png" width="80%" /> -->

-# ♕♟♞ Chess-app ♟♛♘
+# ♟️ Chess-app – Real-Time app Chess Game

 </div>

 ---

-## ✨ Overview
+## 🖥️ System Overview

-**Event Sentinel** is a real-time, AI-driven event monitoring platform that empowers organizers to detect attendee issues, sentiment shifts, and crowd dynamics *before they escalate*.
+**Chess-app is a real-time multiplayer web application that brings the classic strategy game of chess to your browser.
+It is designed for two players to play live, taking alternating turns, with full enforcement of official chess rules and game conditions.*before they escalate*.

 Designed with the complexities of large-scale offline events in mind, it centralizes live feedback, analyzes emotions across multiple platforms, and provides actionable insights — ensuring every concern is seen, heard, and resolved.

----
+--

 ## 📊 Why We Built This